CREATING KIDS’ AND YA BOOKS

 What do you do to assist you in writing?

-I often attend writers’ workshops and seminars and am currently completing an online course in children’s writing.
-I read books on writing, and attend as many writers’ festivals as I can.
-I also go to as many Write Links meetings as possible and strongly believe in the importance of the support network a writers group provides.
+I often attend writers’ workshops and seminars.
+I read books on writing and attend writers’ festivals.
+I also go to as many writers’ meetings as I can and strongly believe in the importance of the support network a writers group provides.

 Was there a particular book in your childhood that had a big influence on you?